greenm01/ec4x/docs/ec4x_specs.md

 # XY\.0 Economics

 The standard unit of account in EC4X is Monero (XMR), i.e. money.

-The power of a House is fueled by economic might, which in turn is a function of population growth and harvested resources.
+The power of a House is fueled by economic might, which in turn is a function of population growth and gains in science and technology.

-XMR settle near instantaneously on the inter-dimensional communications network.
-(All comms and data transfers are instantaneous in this manner.
+XMR settle near instantaneously on the inter-dimensional Pheonix network.
+(All comms and data transfers are instantaneous.
 Don't question; it's magic).

 ## XY\.1 Principles